What is a Convertible Note in Venture Capital?

 However, if you ask for too high a valuation, your investors might not want to invest at all because they think your company needs more potential.

 In such situations, convertible notes help solve this problem by allowing you to determine exactly how much equity you are going to give away before investing in your business.
-This helps both parties avoid potential misunderstandings when disagreements arise regarding the fair value.
+This helps both parties avoid potential misunderstandings when disagreements arise regarding fair value.

 2. Founders Get To Test Ideas Without Giving up Control